mattermost/mattermost-developer-documentation/site/content/contribute/webapp/e2e/guide-for-writing.md

             }
         }
         ```
-   1. move the test case into a sperate `spec` file, following the format of `<existting spec file name_[1-9].js>`.
+   2. Move the test case into a separate `spec` file following the format of `<existing_spec_file_name_[1-9].js>`.
 For example,
      `accessibility_account_settings_spec_1.js` and demote the spec file (i.e remove `// Stage: @prod` from the spec file)

-   1. if all the test cases are failing in a spec file, update their names as mentioned above and demote the spec file.
+   3. If all the test cases are failing in a spec file, update each title as mentioned above and demote the spec file.

-   1. link the failed test case/s to Jira issue, `Goto Jira Bug > Click Zephyr Scale tab > Click 'add an existing one' link > Select test case/s > Click Add`
+   4. Link the failed test case/s to Jira issue, `Go to Jira Bug > Click Zephyr Scale tab > Click 'add an existing one' link > Select test case/s > Click Add`

     Conversely, remove the Jira issue key if the issue has been resolved and the test is passing.